ibm-cloud-docs/dl/faqs.md

 Infrastructure services are billed in advance and begin upon acceptance of a client’s order.
 However, due to the nature of {{site.data.keyword.dl_full_notm}}, the {{site.data.keyword.dl_short}} service billing begins when a BGP session is established with {{site.data.keyword.cloud_notm}}, or 30 days after the order is submitted.

 Billing stops after (1) you request a circuit to be deleted, and (2) the provider has de-provisioned the circuit.

+## When are changes to my Direct Link service reflected on my invoice?
+{: #billing-related-charges-on-invoice}
+{: faq}

+Billing-related changes, such as configuration updates that affect your charges, appear on the next month’s invoice if they are made at least 7 days before the end of the current month (by 00:00 UTC).
+Changes made after that cutoff are reflected in the following month’s bill.

+For example, to have a change appear on your October invoice, you must make it before September 24 at 00:00 UTC.

 ## Where can you find metric or usage data?
 {: #where-can-I-find-my-usage-data}